Faith in Everyone to Shine Brightly

 College Road, Purton, Wiltshire, SN5 4AR

 Mrs L Tawn

 Social, Emotional & Mental Health (SEMH) at St Mary's

 We pride ourselves that every member of the team considers each child's broader well-being as being of paramount importance.
-We therefore create opportunities and take the time to get to know the children in our care well and, when necessary, aim to support them and their families in addressing any issues in their Social, Emotional and Mental Health (SEMH).
+We create opportunities and take the time to get to know the children in our care and support them and their families in addressing any issues in their Social, Emotional and Mental Health (SEMH).

 As a child-friendly school, St Mary's:

 Mental Health and Behaviour (Department for Education guidance)

 Schools have an important role to play in supporting the mental health and wellbeing of children by developing whole school approaches tailored to their particular needs, as well as considering the needs of individual pupils.
 At St Mary's, we believe all behaviour is communication.

 This DfE guidance outlines the best practice, which we strive to follow at St Mary's: Mental Health and Behaviour (Department for Education guidance).